alexhsamuel/blog/_posts/2020-02-09-How to build a dict.markdown

 the fact that Python can construct a dict from any iterable of (key, value) pairs.
 It doesn't even demand a sequence; a generator is fine too.
 This technique is useful when there isn't a one-to-one relation between inputs and resulting items.
-Declare a local generator function, and convert this to a dict.
+Write and call a function that generates (`yield`s) items, and convert these to a dict.
 ```py
 def count_items():
     for w in words: